DikraMasrour-PhD/Literature-Review/Other/Research Story.md

 **Fri May 24, 2024**
 TASE use case
-- Better data: combined Hyspecnet 11k Corine with Global Land Cover.
-Still some label noise but less band noise.
+- Better data: combined Hyspecnet-11k Corine with Global Land Cover.
+Still some label-level noise but less band-level noise.
 - Better HSI-adapted encoder by training it on HSI data for reconstruction task (autoencoder)
 - Work towards selecting no more than 10-12 bands.
 Band selection research